-- 2.1 TMB is very much aware that in certain cultures or situations, gift giving is a central part of business etiquette.
-Despite acknowledging TMB's "No-Gift Policy", some external parties may still insist in providing gifts to TMB's employees and/or their family members. - 2.2 In the event the employee is unable to decline/return a gift with an approximate/actual value of RM100 and more, the employee must declare it via the Gifts, Entertainment and Corporate Hospitality Declaration Form (refer to Appendix I), and surrender such gift to HR Department.
-HR Department will in turn seek the MD's direction on what is the best way to dispose the gift.
-The MD, subject to his due considerations, will have the right to decide based on the following: - (i) donate the gift to charity; or - (ii) surrender it to Sports & Recreation Committee to be used for club's activities [if any]; or - (iii) register it as a company property to be used publicly by all employees; or - (iv) designate it as a display item; or - (v) share it with other employees; or - (vi) retain all the gifts and consume later as lucky draw items during company's event etc.; or - (vii) permit it to be retained by the employee.
+- 2.1 TGB is very much aware that in certain cultures or situations, gift giving is a central part of business etiquette.
+Despite acknowledging TGB's "No-Gift Policy", some external parties may still insist in providing gifts to TGB's employees and/or their family members. - 2.2 In the event the employee is unable to decline/return a gift with an approximate/actual value of RM500 and more, the employee must declare it via Gifts, Entertainment and Corporate Hospitality Declaration Form (refer to Appendix I), and surrender such gift to HR Department.
+HR Department will in turn seek the ED (or person authorised by ED)'s direction on what is the best way to dispose the gift.
+The ED (or person authorised by ED), subject to his due considerations, will have the right to decide based on the following: - (i) donate the gift to charity; or - (ii) surrender it to Sports & Recreation Committee to be used for club's activities [if any]; or register it as a company property to be used publicly by all employees; or - (iii) designate it as a display item; or share it with other employees; or - (iv) retain all the gifts and consume later as lucky draw items during company's event etc.; or - (v) permit it to be retained by the employee.